ptrfrncsmrph/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [X] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript library that facilitates the development of declarative, component-based user interfaces.
+The declarative aspect is accomplished by its use of virtual DOM diffing to efficiently handle the updating/manipulating of the DOM, abstracting those implementation details away from the developer's point of view.
+The component aspect is based on ES6 modules which allow for structuring apps in small self-contained parts that can be composed together.

-- [ ] What does it mean to _think_ in react?
+- [X] What does it mean to _think_ in react?

+Thinking in React means thinking about how your app could be broken down into a hierarchical structure, by separating different pieces of UI into parts (and subparts) that can be written as separate components.
+It also means deciding what state needs to be tracked, and where it needs to be tracked.

-- [ ] Describe state.
+- [X] Describe state.

+State is data that can change during the use of an app.
+Anything that might be dynamically loaded, generated or modified by the user falls under the category of state.

-- [ ] Describe props.
+- [X] Describe props.

+Props are how React components communicate state between a parent component and (a) child component(s).
+Because of React's one-way data flow (AKA "single source of truth"), child components cannot directly update the state of their parent component.
+To accomplish state updates at the child level, functions can be passed down as props that will update the parent state.

 ## Project Set Up